cscott/texvcjs/README.md

 [mw-ocg-latexer] PDF-generation backend of the mediawiki [Collection extension].

+`texvcjs` also makes it possible to print the identified texvc tokens.
+Moreover, it provides additional information on the input such as
+* listing the identifiers;
+* discovering if the expressions ends with a dot.

 ## Installation

-Node version 4, 5, 6, 7, and 8 are tested to work.
+Node version 10, 12 and 15 are tested to work.

 Install the node package dependencies with:
 ```